-To characterize the crystal structure of the newly discovered RbCeO$_2$ and the RbCeX$_2$ (X: S, Se, Te) alloys, x-ray and neutron scattering measurements were peformed with the results plotted in Figure \ref{fig:scattering}).
-Both neutron and synchrotron x-ray results were corefined to provide an comprehensive investigation into the thermal parameters, occupancies, and crystallography.
+To characterize the crystal structure of the newly discovered RbCeO$_2$ and the RbCeX$_2$ (X: S, Se, Te) alloys, x-ray and neutron scattering measurements were performed with the results plotted in Figure \ref{fig:scattering}).
+Both neutron and synchrotron x-ray results were corefined to provide an comprehensive investigation into the thermal parameters, site occupancies, and crystallography.
 No significant deviations in stoichiometry or site-mixing were observed within the resolution of the scattering measurements.
-Due to this, for the remainder of the analysis in this paper, all atomic occupancies were fixed to 1.0.
+As such, for the remainder of the analysis in this paper, all atomic occupancies were fixed to 1.0 (fully occupied).
 A brief summary of the relevant crystallographic parameters for the ternary end members are contained in Table \ref{tab:refinement}.

 In addition to the stoichiometric RbCe$X_2$ end members, binary combinations of RbCeSe$_{2-x}$S$_{x}$ and RbCeTe$_{2-x}$Se$_{x}$ were also explored in increments of $x=0.50$ to fully traverse the solid solution.
 A summary of the cell volume as a function of chemistry is shown in Figure \ref{fig:vegard} for alloys traversing from RbCeTe$_2$ to RbCeO$_2$.
-Linear trends between each ternary compound show that there exists a full solid solution extending from RbCeTe$_2$ to RbCeS$_2$.
+The piece-wise linear trend between each ternary end-member indicates a full solid solution extending from RbCeTe$_2$ to RbCeS$_2$.
 Alloys of RbCeTe$_{2-x}$S$_{x}$ were also attempted; however sample crystallinity was persistently poor and additional peaks were present.
-At this time it is not clear whether the additional peaks are a result of structural symmetry breaking of the host matrix, as the impurity peaks could not be reliably indexed.
+At this time it is not clear whether the additional peaks are a result of an impurity, or whether it indicates structural symmetry breaking of the host lattice, as impurity peaks could not be reliably indexed.

-Alloys of the sulfoxide RbCeO$_{2-x}$S$_x$ also failed to produce single-phase $R\overline{3}m$ structures due to phase competition with Ce$_2$O$_2$S. A strong volumetric contraction is observed upon moving from RbCeS$_2$ to RbCeO$_2$.
+Alloys of the sulfoxide RbCeS$_{2-x}$O$_x$ also failed to produce single-phase $R\overline{3}m$ structures due to phase competition with Ce$_2$O$_2$S. A strong volumetric contraction is observed upon moving from RbCeS$_2$ to RbCeO$_2$.
 The internal strain resulting from mixing sulfur and oxygen could intuitively explain the lack of a RbCeS$_{2-x}$O$_{x}$ sulfoxide.
-Similarly, as the total volumetric contraction between RbCeTe$_2$ and RbCeS$_2$ is similarly large, this likely explains the difficulty in realizing the RbCeTe$_{2-x}$S$_{x}$ alloys.
+The total volumetric contraction between RbCeTe$_2$ and RbCeS$_2$ is of similar magnitude, possibly explaining the difficulty in realizing RbCeTe$_{2-x}$S$_{x}$ alloys.